 His charities are:

-During his mayoralty he will be Patron of an number of groups/associations, details available on request.
+During his mayoralty the Mayor will be Patron of an number of groups/associations, details available on request.

 The Mayor sits as non-political chairman of the Council.
 As such, he/she is unable to get involved in any matter or complaints regarding council business or procedures.
 The mayoralty is customarily awarded to the most senior councillor of one of the political groups, who take it in turn.
 The nomination is only rarely challenged.
 He or she serves for a year as Deputy Mayor.